Creating a Custom Inbound Endpoint¶

 Step 3: Adding the custom Inbound Endpoint¶

-- If you have already created an ESB Config project, right-click the project and go to New → Inbound Endpoint to open the New Inbound Endpoint Artifact.
+- If you have already created an Integration Project, right-click the ESB Config module and go to New → Inbound Endpoint to open the New Inbound Endpoint Artifact.

 - Select Create a New Inbound Endpoint and click Next.

-- Type a unique name for the inbound endpoint, and then select Custom as the inbound endpoint type.
+- Type a unique name for the inbound endpoint, and then select Custom as the Inbound Endpoint Creation Type.

 - Specify the location where the artifact should be saved: Select an existing ESB Config project in your workspace, or click Create new Project and create a new project.